Ethel Proudlock case: The shooting

 Proudlock stood trial for murder in June 1911.
 Her non-jury trial was heard by a judge and two assessors.
 It lasted 10 days and attracted intense local interest.
 Proudlock claimed that Steward had attempted to rape her and that she was acting in self-defence.
 However, the judge found her guilty of murder on the basis of inconsistencies in her testimony and other circumstantial evidence, and sentenced her to death by hanging.

 Incriminating details which led to her being sentenced was that Proudlock admitted previously having invited Steward to the Proudlocks home but no clear date had been set for this visit.

 Furthermore, both of the Proudlocks were members of the local Rifle Club, and Ethel herself was considered an excellent shot.
-A few days before the shooting, Proudlock had acquired a revolver and had even been practicing at the shooting range the very day of the murder.
+A few days before the shooting, Proudlock had acquired a revolver and had even been practising at the shooting range the very day of the murder.

 There was also doubt cast on her actions that even after Proudlock had incapacitated Steward, she had followed him outside to shoot him several more times.
 This was in the eyes of the judge and the assessors not the actions of a woman who frantically fought for her virtue and in desperation reached for a weapon but was rather seen as a cold-blooded and calculated execution.

-The verdict caused a furor in Kuala Lumpur's British expatriate community, prompting The Malay Mail to issue this notice:
+The verdict caused a furore in Kuala Lumpur's British expatriate community, prompting The Malay Mail to issue this notice:

 We decline to associate ourselves with the hysterical outbursts which have followed the judicial decision...
 Correspondence has already appeared in our columns touching upon the case, and the opinions of our readers will receive publicity within limits.
 But for those who have gone to all kinds of adjectival extremes in the attempt to splutter forth their wrath against the judge and assessors, it may be added that their effusions will find the oblivion of the wastepaper basket.

 Aftermath

 Proudlock appealed the verdict and spent five months in Pudu jail awaiting her appeal.
 During the course of her imprisonment, a number of petitions were created for her, including one from her husband and the boys of the Victoria Institution, prompting Sultan Sulaiman of Selangor to pardon her.
 She immediately left the colony with her father and three-year-old daughter.
-They traveled first to England, aboard the SS Hitachi Maru, where they were met by her brother-in-law with whom they were to live.
+They travelled first to England, aboard the SS Hitachi Maru, where they were met by her brother-in-law with whom they were to live.

 Later Proudlock and her daughter emigrated to the United States.

 Her husband left soon after his wife and daughter did for England.
-It's not known whether he ever rejoined her, but he did correspond with her.
+It is not known whether he ever rejoined her, but he did correspond with her.
 He returned briefly to England in 1930.
 By 1931, he had moved to South Africa and ultimately to Argentina to teach at St. George's College, Quilmes.
 He died in 1958.

-Ethel died in 1974 in Miami.
+Ethel Proudlock died in 1974 in Miami, United States.